top of page

 Minks are never far from a lake, river, or stream.
 They like to live along the shoreline.
 They make their homes, called dens, in hollow logs or under large rocks.
 Sometimes they even move into old dens that were made by muskrats.

-A mink has a long, skinny body that helps it slide into small spaces.
-An adult is usually about 12 to 18 inches long.
-That is similar to the size of a ruler or a loaf of bread.
-They are very light and usually weigh about the same as a small carton of milk.
+Minks are long and thin animals.
+An adult mink is usually between 12 and 18 inches long.
+That is about the same size as a large loaf of bread.
+They are very light and usually weigh about the same as a bag of flour or a small carton of milk.

 The mink has special features to help it live a "double life" on land and in water.